navkar/Predictions/README.md

 * **Why are you here, in this realm ?**
 * **What made you come here, to this page right now ?**

-## Book References
+## :books: Book References
-* 1984 - George Orwell (Dystopian)
+* :bookmark_tabs: 1984 - George Orwell (Dystopian)
-* Brave New World - Aldous Huxley (Dystopian)
+* :bookmark_tabs: Brave New World - Aldous Huxley (Dystopian)
-* The Fourth Turning - Neil Howe (Dystopian)
+* :bookmark_tabs: The Fourth Turning - Neil Howe (Dystopian)
-* The Sovereign Individual
+* :bookmark_tabs: The Sovereign Individual
-* The Infantry Squad Leaders Handbook
+* :bookmark_tabs: The Infantry Squad Leaders Handbook
-* End of Days - Sylvia Browne (Dystopian)
+* :bookmark_tabs: End of Days - Sylvia Browne (Dystopian)
-* Atlas Shrugged - Ayn Rand
+* :bookmark_tabs: Atlas Shrugged - Ayn Rand

-## Experts who assisted me in my discovery process
+## :sunglasses: Experts who assisted me in my discovery process
 * Ted Oakley - managing partner & founder of Oxbow Advisors
 * Simon Hunt - Simon Hunt Strategic Services is a leading provider of analysis of the economy and copper production.
 * Alasdair Macleod - A celebrated stockbroker and Member of the London Stock Exchange for over four decades.